Many survivors have a “Freeze Response” to danger- so what exactly is it, what does it feel like, and what can we do about it?

 Another way to ground is using the senses- this brings us back into our body.
 Ask yourself- “what can I see right now?” and name one or two things.
 Or ask “what can I see in this room that is blue?” and answer it.
 You can do this with any of the senses of course.
 I talk more about sensual self soothing here.

 Some people find it grounding and comforting to hold a familiar object- perhaps a small teddy bear, stress toy, or even just house keys- when they feel triggered.
 Focus on the object, feel its weight and texture.
 This will help calm racing thoughts and use up some of the nervous energy.
-I really love these fidget cubes, but there are a plethora of anxiety relief products out there so you are sure to find one you love.
+I really love fidget cubes.
+There are a plethora of anxiety relief products out there so you are sure to find one you love.

 When our nervous system is triggered, stress hormones are released (such as adrenaline and cortisol) which prepare our bodies for action.
 When that stress response is converted into a freeze response, that energy remains stuck in our bodies.